Chase Ultimate Rewards: How Do Points Work?

 These are both popular credit card rewards programs, from two big banks, Chase and American Express (both are CreditDonkey partners).
 So which one is better?

-As far as redeeming awards for other uses.
 If you want to redeem for statement credit instead, Chase UR gives you 1 cent per point, while AMEX MR is only 0.6 cents per point.
 Chase UR’s gift card redemptions are also a better value.

 As for earning rewards, Chase’s shopping mall is a great way to earn bonus points for popular stores.
 AMEX no longer has its own shopping portal.